dushyant89/Raft/assignment3/README.md

-## Assignment 3- GO Implementation of RAFT Distributed Consensus Protocol <br/>
+## Assignment 3- GO Implementation of RAFT's Leader Election, Log Replication and Safety Property <br/>

 ### Description

-This is Go implementation of the Raft distributed consensus protocol.
+This is a Go implementation of the 3 major components of Raft distributed consensus protocol.
 Raft is a protocol by which a cluster of nodes can maintain a replicated state machine.
 The state machine is kept in sync through the use of replicated log.

 ### RAFT Protocol Overview